endisl/aws-cloud/README.md

 Amazon API Gateway for serverless API hosting, AWS Lambda for serverless computing, Amazon Cognito for serverless authentication and much more!

+## Platform [a new way on its way]
+dj-ng-gpt-pg-aws
+99% of requirements gathered